sonic-net/SONiC/doc/mgmt/Management Framework.md

             stop - channel for stopping the subscribe request.
             Returns:
             error - error string
+			IsSubscribeResponse - slice of subscribe response for each of the incoming paths. func IsSubscribeSupported(paths []string) ([]*IsSubscribeResponse, error)
+			This method is exposed for the management servers to get the type of subscribe operation that is supported on a given path.
+			Input parameters:
+			paths - paths of all the operational data that are being subscribed
+			Returns:
+			error - error string
-        func GetModels() ([]ModelData, error)
+            IsSubscribeResponse - slice of subscribe response for each of the incoming paths. func GetModels() ([]ModelData, error)
             This method is exposed to get all the supported models using which the user will be able to communicate
             Returns: